flutter/website/src/docs/cookbook/testing/unit/mocking.md

 hand or make use of the
 [Mockito package]({{site.pub-pkg}}/mockito) as a shortcut.

-This recipe demonstrates the basics of mocking using the Mockito package.
+This recipe demonstrates the basics of mocking with the Mockito package using the following steps:

+  1. Add the package dependencies.
+  2. Create a function to test.
+  3. Create a test file with a mock `http.Client`.
+  4. Write a test for each condition.
+  5. Run the tests.

 For more information, see the [Mockito]({{site.pub-pkg}}/mockito) package documentation.

-## Directions

-  1. Add the package dependencies
-  2. Create a function to test
-  3. Create a test file with a mock `http.Client`
-  4. Write a test for each condition
-  5. Run the tests

 ## 1. Add the package dependencies